Top Songs About Peace And Love To Inspire Hope, Harmony And Unity

 No song can inspire peace like a national anthem, a singular rallying cry that a nation can come together behind, regardless of race or political views.

-America’s Anthem, The Star-Spangled Banner, was written by lawyer Francis Scott when he was sent for negotiation talks with the British.
+America’s Anthem, the Star-Spangled Banner, was written by lawyer Francis Scott when he was sent for negotiation talks with the British.

-However, when Jimi Hendrix performed it during the Woodstock Festival in 1969, he did an angrier, more aggressive rendition to protest the Vietnam war.
-The performance was not planned for but went down in history as the go-to song for opposing tyranny.
+However, when Jimi Hendrix performed it during the Woodstock Festival in 1969, he did an angrier, more aggressive rendition to protest the Vietnam War.
+The performance was not planned for, but went down in history as the go-to song for opposing tyranny.

-18. Fortunate Son by Creedence Clearwater Revival
+19. Fortunate Son by Creedence Clearwater Revival

 YouTube video